-We engage in a share repurchase program that was approved by our Board of Directors (the "Board"), pursuant to which we may repurchase our issued and outstanding shares of common stock from time to time.
+We engage in a share repurchase program that was approved by our Board, pursuant to which we may repurchase our issued and outstanding shares of common stock from time to time.
 Purchases may be effected in open market or privately negotiated transactions.
 Our current capital deployment framework remains focused on investing in organic growth first, pursuing acquisitions where appropriate and returning excess capital to stockholders.
-We repurchased 296,145 shares for a total of \$70.0 million during the six months ended June 30, 2024.
-As of June 30, 2024, we had \$830.0 million remaining under our existing repurchase program.
 As a result of our planned acquisition of Atria, we paused share repurchases beginning in the first quarter of 2024.
-Subsequent to the closing of the transaction, we will evaluate resuming share repurchases, consistent with our existing capital management strategy.
+We expect to resume share repurchases in the fourth quarter of 2024.
+As of September 30, 2024, we had \$830.0 million remaining under our existing share repurchase program.
 The timing and amount of share repurchases, if any, is determined at our discretion within the constraints of our Credit Agreement, applicable laws and consideration of our general liquidity needs.
 See Note 11 - Stockholders' Equity, within the notes to the condensed consolidated financial statements for additional information regarding our share repurchases.